Sonic Outreach Shetland

 On the ground, field recordings

-Participants will engage with Shetland’s coastal and sea sound ecology through listening sessions and will carry out audio field recordings using microphones, hydrophones, headphones and digital sound recorders.
-Creative strategies such as sound walking, sound mapping and deep listening will enhance the participants’ sensitivity to Shetland’s coasts and waters, creating novel ways of experiencing them.
+Participants engage with Shetland’s coastal and sea sound ecology through listening sessions and will carry out audio field recordings using microphones, hydrophones, headphones and digital sound recorders.
+Creative strategies such as sound walking, sound mapping and deep listening enhance the participants’ sensitivity to Shetland’s coasts and waters, creating novel ways of experiencing them.